wagslane/blog/content/posts/kanban-vs-scrum.md

 The same authors of the manifesto also have provided the following [12 principles](https://agilemanifesto.org/principles.html) that back it up:

-1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. Our highest priority is to satisfy the customer through the early and continuous delivery of valuable software.
 2. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.
-3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for a shorter timescale.
 4. Business people and developers must work together daily throughout the project.
 5. Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
 6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.